langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

-- As compliance initiatives start focusing on supply chain security at the code and component levels, AppSec professionals will increasingly be held accountable for maintaining a software bill of materials (SBOM) to achieve the organization’s compliance objectives.
+- As compliance initiatives start focusing on supply chain security at the code and component levels, AppSec professionals will increasingly be held accountable for maintaining a software bill of materials (SBOM) to achieve the organisation's compliance objectives.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]

 #### 1.1.65.1.
 Building Transparency

 - Essentially, the SBOM is the software equivalent of the Nutrition Facts Label on packaged food.
-With visibility into ingredients, organizations can make informed, healthy decisions so they can monitor applications for vulnerabilities impacting the components.
+With visibility into ingredients, organisations can make informed, healthy decisions so they can monitor applications for vulnerabilities impacting the components.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]